-How to check JDK version that installed on your computer
+How to check the installed JDK version on your computer

 check JDK version